教程 Creating Custom Geometry in WebGL

 A common issue that can come up with custom models is scaling.
 Depending on how the model is constructed, it might be a very different size when drawn in p5.js, or be too small to be drawn at all.
 The loadModel() method includes a normalize parameter that will resize the model to something that works better in p5.js.

 Note that there is currently no support for loading materials and colors from model files.
-You can add color, materials, and textures manually after loading a model, which you can learn about in the Styling and Appearance tutorial.
+You can add color, materials, and textures manually after loading a model.

 Try this!